 Current state law requires compulsory school attendance from age 7-16.
-AASB supports changing the mandatory age for school attendance to be age 6 through 18 unless a student has graduated high school earlier or is enrolled in a GED or alternative program.
+AASB supports changing the mandatory age for school attendance to be age 6 through 188 unless a student has graduated high school earlier or is enrolled in a GED or alternative program.
+Furthermore, AASB encourages the state legislature to change state law to allow students who are 16-18 years old to enroll in GED programs without withdrawing from school.